ansys/pychemkin/doc/source/index.rst

         :link-type: doc

         Understand key concepts for using PyChemkin.
 Also learn how to set up and run a basic reactor model and where you can find supporting information.
+Basic understanding of chemical kinetics, especially gas-phase combustion chemistry, and familiarity of Chemkin and Python are expected.

     .. grid-item-card:: API reference :fa:`book-bookmark`
         :link: api/index